pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

   Not available
 {{< /tabsection >}}

-**get_list_by_ids()**
+**getListByIds()**

-We can also use the get_list_by_ids() method, which is similar to the previous one, but accepts a list containing ids and retrieves the documents related to those ids.
+We can also use the getListByIds() method, which is similar to the previous one, but accepts a list containing ids and retrieves the documents related to those ids.
 In the following example, we search for those items with id equal to ‘1’ and ‘2’.

 {{< tabsection >}}
   {{< include "./__code29_node.md" >}}